ieat-kit/ieat-kit.github.io/README.md

 Website for the Initiative Ethical Academic Ties at KIT.

+The deployed website can be accessed at <https://ethicalties-kit.org>.

 ## Development and Content Maintenance Guide

 This website is built using [MkDocs](https://www.mkdocs.org/) with the theme [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).